aidanns/COMP90056-Workshop-11/Readme.md

 # COMP90056 Workshop 11, Semeseter 2, 2013.

-My implementation of a stream based rating estimator using Storm for use with Foursquare ratign data.
+My implementation of a stream based rating estimator using Storm for use with Foursquare rating data.

 ## Author